Payroll for charities can be a confusing subject, so if you are new to paying staff then here is the info you need to get you started.

 About the author

 Stuart Walker MBA, ACMA, is a business writer specialising in SaaS, Fintech and Financial Services.
-Stuart is a Cranfield Trust volunteer based in the south west and uses his accountancy and finance expertise and skills to guide our charity clients with all aspects of financial control, planning and forecasting.
+Stuart is a Cranfield Trust volunteer based in the South West of England and uses his accountancy and finance expertise and skills to guide our charity clients with all aspects of financial control, planning and forecasting.